 - This separates its feathers so you can see its BP or CP.

-- In Tree Swallows, as in most songbirds, only females incubate eggs.
+- In Tree Swallows, as in many songbirds, only females incubate eggs.

 - Nesting females shed feathers on a patch of their breast and belly skin.
 This